 Lincoln County School District (LCSD) serves students from all areas in the county, which occupies a 55-mile strip of the central Oregon coast beginning at Cascade Head, south to Cape Perpetua.
 East-West distances averages about 20 miles from the Pacific Ocean to inland areas.
 The county’s total area of about 1,000 square miles makes it comparable in size to Rhode Island.

-The county’s 47,038 residents cluster around the coastal communities of Lincoln City, Depoe Bay, Newport, Waldport and Yachats, and around inland communities of Toledo, Siletz and Eddyville.
+The county’s 48,820 residents cluster around the coastal communities of Lincoln City, Depoe Bay, Newport, Waldport and Yachats, and around inland communities of Toledo, Siletz, and Eddyville.
 Each area of our district is unique, with different perspectives and cultures.
 Overriding all areas and schools in Lincoln County School District is a commitment to quality learning for students and staff.

-Our guiding philosophy of “continuous improvement” is intended for all who touch our district.
+Our guiding philosophy of “every child, every day, future ready” is intended for all who touch our district.

-LCSD contracts with Sodexo for custodial and food services, and with Mid Columbia Bus Company for transportation services.
+LCSD contracts with Sodexo for custodial and food services, and with First Student, Inc. for transportation services.

 Interesting facts about LCSD

-- Awards to our teaching staff include the Milken Award, Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST), Oregon PE Teacher of the Year, Oregon Substitute Teacher of the Year, and Middle School Teacher of the Year.
+- Awards to our teaching staff include the Milken Award, Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST), Regional Teacher of the Year, Oregon PE Teacher of the Year, Oregon Substitute Teacher of the Year, and Middle School Teacher of the Year.

-- LCSD is proud to have 10 National Board Certified Teachers and 2 National Board Certified Counselors.
+- LCSD is proud to have 8 National Board Certified Teachers.

 - The District had an agreement with Oregon Coast Community College to offer classes to LCSD students who earn credits at both the college and the high school (“Expanded Options”) prior to the state requiring it.